 I read a lot.

-Investing and personal finance books feature heavily on my Kindle.
+Investing, wealth and personal finance books feature heavily on my Kindle.

 But I’m equally keen on books about learning, thinking, and decision making.